 The Indiana Department of Local Government Finance (DLGF) has a new online service portal to file business personal property filings, and can be found here.

-To Look up your taxing district go to https://budgetnotices.in.gov/
+To look up your taxing district go to https://budgetnotices.in.gov/

 NAICS codes look up go to https://www.census.gov/naics/